How to Short Bitcoin

 Bitcoin futures market

 Similar to a Bitcoin CFD, you can also short Bitcoin through a futures trade.
-To short Bitcoin with this method you need to sell a future contract for Bitcoin at a price that’s lower than it is currently.
+To short Bitcoin with this method, you need to sell a futures contract for Bitcoin at a price that’s lower than it is currently.

 Until recently, there weren’t many reputable trading platforms you could do this through.
 However, the Chicago Mercantile Exchange (CME), Nasdaq, and most recently CBOE all announced that they’re opening up Bitcoin futures trading early this December.